ashtonwebster/criu/examples/2017-12-30-basic_pointer_sanitize/README.md

-This example searches for the string "awmagic" in memory and uses it to find the pointer to the printed data (123456).
-The pointer is then
+This example searches for the string "awmagic" in memory and uses it to find 2 pointers with the printed data (123456 and 898989).
+The pointers are then replaced with 654321.

 ```
 git checkout pointer-test